gluobe/infrastructure-2.0-workshop/Lab 2 - Manual installation (Infra 0.0)/README.md

    }
 )
 ```
-    * Create a student user with root privileges to any db with default dadtabase memegen.
+    * Create a student user with default database named "memegen" and root privileges to any db.
 It should say `Successfully added user`.
 1. `exit`
     * Exit the shell.
 1. `echo "security:" >> /etc/mongod.conf && echo "  authorization: enabled" >> /etc/mongod.conf`
     * Enable MongoDB's access control.
 1. `systemctl restart mongod`
     * Restart MongoDB so access control is enabled.
+1. `mongo memegen -u student --password=Cloud247`
+    * Test access control by logging in with the right credentials...
+1. `exit`
+1. `mongo memegen -u student --password=wrongcredentials`
+    * ...and the wrong credentials.

 Our database with the student user is now up and running.